- What is a shadow class 6?

 All (completely) transparent substances such as water, glass, etc don’t have a shadow.
 And all the objects on which no light is falling (such as a table in a dark room with no light) don’t have a shadow because first we must have light to create a shadow.

-What is the meaning of human shadow?
+What affects the shape of a shadow?